Classroom Practice and Community Building

 Annual Play

 A key feature of the year in the 5th-6th grade is our annual play.
 This is based on the theme, and the children develop their own plot and characters.
 Once each scene has been outlined in class, the children write their own versions at home.
-The class teacher then takes lines from the children’s individual scripts and develops a composite script, in which every child has a part.
-The children rehearse over a three-week period before performing the play in public.
-The whole process draws on the children’s understanding of the theme and provides a wonderful opportunity for the whole class to work as a community on a single project.
-The play is scheduled to be performed on Friday May 26th.
+The class teacher then takes lines from the children’s individual scripts and develops a composite script, in which every child has a speaking part.
+The children rehearse in the classroom and on stage in the Auditorium before performing the play in public.
+The process draws on the children’s understanding of the theme, and provides a wonderful opportunity for the whole class to work as a community on a single project.
+Given the size of this year’s class, we will almost certainly write a play for half the class’s number, and perform it with two different casts.
+The play is scheduled to be performed on May 23rd and 24th.

 Yoga